 These summary details have been prepared for information purposes only.
 While we have taken care in preparing this summary and believe it is accurate, it is not a substitute for reading the product packaging and label prior to use.
 Paxton & Whitfield is unable to accept liability for any incorrect information.
 If you require specific advice, please contact our mail order team on 01451 823460 or email email@example.com.

 Decadent Artisan Alpine Cheese

-Schnebelhorn cheese is made with added cream, creating an intensely rich and toothsome texture with a fantastic funk filled flavour.
+Schnebelhorn cheese is made with added cream, creating an intensely rich and toothsome texture with a fantastic umami flavour.
 Made with milk exclusively from cattle that have been grazing on high altitude pastures, the wheels of cheese weigh around 6kg each.
 We’ve selected an 8 month age profile because we feel that this best suits the cheese - it’s nicely balanced between a fudgey rich texture, whilst being full of character with a flavour that goes on and on.